 Use the knife or your scissors as a windlass to wind round and tighten the tourniquet.

-The windlass can be secured either by tying another triangular bandage to stop it unwinding or by wrapping and tying both ends of the triangular bandage around the ends of the windlass to ensure it remains in place.
+You can secure the windlass either by tying another triangular bandage to stop it unwinding or by wrapping and tying both ends of the triangular bandage around the ends of the windlass to ensure it remains in place.

-It is important to note the exact time that the tourniquet was applied and to arrange for urgent transfer for medical help – ensure you tell them where and when the tourniquet was applied.
+It is important to note the exact time in which you applied the tourniquet.
+Furthermore, you must arrange for urgent transfer for medical help.
+Ensure you tell them where and when you applied the tourniquet.

-Please note it will be extremely painful for the casualty to have a tourniquet, but it is absolutely vital that the tourniquet is applied tight enough to entirely stop the bleeding.
+Please note: it will be extremely painful for the casualty to have a tourniquet, but it is absolutely vital that you apply tourniquet tight enough to entirely stop the bleeding.

-If a tourniquet is not on tight enough it can make things worse as it can occlude the veins, but arteries may be harder to stop as they are less easy to get to and if the venous return is stopped by the tourniquet, the only place for blood to come out is from the wound.
+If a tourniquet is not on tight enough it can make things worse.
+It can occlude the veins, but arteries may be harder to stop as they are less easy to get to.
+If the venous return is stopped by the tourniquet, the only place for blood to come out is from the wound.

 NEVER be tempted to loosen or remove a tourniquet.
-Once applied the tourniquet should ONLY be removed by a doctor in a hospital setting.
+Once you have applied it, ONLY a doctor in a hospital setting should remove the tourniquet

 There are many initiatives operating around the country to try and curb the increase in knife crime and the numbers of our young people being injured and killed in this way.
 One proven initiative aimed at both preventing weapon carrying and increasing the chance of survival following an attack, is to teach these young people first aid.